About Focus Sessions

 During Focus Session prep you'll be able to control your blocking level.
 There are three options.

-- No blocking: You don't want any desktop apps or websites blocked (activities you've categorized as Personal Activities on your Activities page) during a Focus Session
+- No blocking: You don't want any desktop apps or websites blocked (activities you score or ranked as Personal Activities on your Activities page) during a Focus Session

 - Block distracting sites and apps: You want only desktop apps and websites blocked during a Focus Session